Abelian congruences and solvability in Moufang loops: Moufang loops of odd order are congruence solvable

 Altogether, we have shown that $X$ is an abelian normal subgroup of $Q$ and $1<X\le\nuc(Q)$.
 By Lemma \ref{Lm:GrAb}, $X$ induces an abelian congruence of $Q$.
 By Theorem \ref{Th:AbExt}, $Q$ is an abelian extension of $X$ by $Q/X$.
 By the induction assumption, $Q/X$ is congruence solvable.
 By Proposition \ref{Pr:Solv}, $Q/X$ is an iterated abelian extension, hence $Q$ is an iterated abelian extension, and $Q$ is congruence solvable by Proposition \ref{Pr:Solv} again. \end{proof}

-Note that in the finite case, Theorem \ref{Th:MoufOdd} implies Corollary \ref{Cr:Coincide}.
+Note that Theorem \ref{Th:MoufOdd} implies the finitary version of Corollary \ref{Cr:Coincide}.
 Indeed, if $Q$ is a finite $6$-divisible Moufang loop then it is of odd order by Proposition \ref{Pr:CoprimeUD}, congruence solvable by Theorem \ref{Th:MoufOdd} and thus also classically solvable.